 Patients with small amounts of instability can oftentimes be managed with conservative care.
 Treatment options include:

-Precise x-ray guided injections with PRP or stem cells are the next treatment options for those patients who fail to receive any clinical benefit from conservative care.
+Precise x-ray guided injections with PRP or bone marrow concentrate (BMC), containing stem cells, are the next treatment options for those patients who fail to receive any clinical benefit from conservative care.
 Examples include

 What is Craniocervical Instability Surgery?

 Craniocervical Instability Surgery always involves a fusion.
 Fusion is a surgical procedure where one or more of the bones in the spine are joined together by screws, bolts, and rods.
 The hardware provides mechanical stability.
 In most cases of Craniocervical Instability, the upper portion of the neck (C1 and C2 vertebral bodies) is fused to the skull.
 The skull is also called the occiput.
 The surgery can also be called an occipitocervical fusion.
 This is major surgery and rehabilitation.
 The procedure depending on the complexity typically ranges from 130-320 minutes (9).